oneapi-src/SYCLomatic/docs/dev_guide/migrate-a-project/user-defined-migration-rules.rst

    * - Postfix
      - String value
      - Specifies the postfix of a Header rule type.
 For example: ``#endif ...``
+   * - Subrules
+     - Specifies the subrules for PatternRewriter rule type.
+For more detail please refernce :ref:`_pattern_rewriter_rule_ref`.

 For example, the following user-defined migration rule file demonstrates different